Poole shines in playoff debut, Curry back as Warriors win | NBA | Journal Gazette

 TIP-INS

-Nuggets: DeMarcus Cousins was ejected with 10:28 left in the game after back-to-back technicals.
+Nuggets: DeMarcus Cousins was ejected with 10:28 left after back-to-back technicals.
 He had seven points and two rebounds against his former team. ...
-Denver shot 11 for 35 from deep, Jokic missing his four 3-point tries. ...
-Gordon missed his first two shots and wound up 3 for 10 with eight points.
+Denver shot 11 for 35 from deep, Jokic missing his four 3-point tries.

-Warriors: Thompson passed Rasheed Wallace (2,384) for 44th place on the all-time playoffs scoring list. ...
-Andrew Wiggins had 16 points and nine rebounds in his first and only playoffs with Minnesota in 2018. ...
-Looney, who played all 82 regular-season games, grabbed seven boards. ...
-Golden State shot 64.7% in the first quarter and trailed 27-26. ...
+Warriors: Looney, who played all 82 regular-season games, grabbed seven boards as the Warriors led on rebounds 41-35. ...
 The Warriors went 6-6 down the stretch without Curry, winning their final five regular-season games.

 Share this articleShare on twitter Email story